kobiton/samples/xcuitest/python/README.md

-# Python samples using XCUITest framework
+# Python samples using xcuitest framework

 ## I. Setup environment on Mac